rekesec/rekesec.github.io/content/posts/WormGPT.md

 In the vast realm of technology, Artificial Intelligence (AI) stands as a powerful force, revolutionizing industries and reshaping the way we interact with the digital world.
 With its ability to learn, adapt, and perform tasks autonomously, AI has become an integral part of our daily lives, from virtual personal assistants to recommendation algorithms that guide our online experiences.
 Yet, as we embrace the marvels of this cutting-edge technology, a darker underbelly emerges, where AI is not just a tool for progress but a weapon for malicious intent.

-In the realm of AI chatbots, familiar faces like Siri, Google Assistant, and Alexa have become household names, offering assistance and companionship.
+In the realm of AI chatbots, familiar faces like Siri, Google Assistant and Alexa have become household names, offering assistance and companionship.
 However, amidst the bright facade of helpful virtual assistants, there exists a shadowy counterpart – a breed of AI designed not to serve, but to exploit.

 During this blog post, we will delve into the unnerving world of dark AI, exploring the ominous applications that threaten to misuse the very technology designed to make our lives easier.